-His description reminded me of a perspective Juan Nunez del Prado, a Peruvian Mestizo and p’aqo (shaman/priest), shared with me some years back.
-I was struck by how Mowaljarlai and Juan help us see how we can know the world through our senses, and what phenomenologists call direct encounter with nature, a way of knowing that is unmitigated by the intellect.
+Mowaljarlai’s description landed for me inside a perspective I’d cultivated studying with Juan Nunez del Prado, a Peruvian Mestizo and p’aqo (shaman/priest) several years back.
+I am struck by how Mowaljarlai and Juan help us see how we can know the world through our senses, and what phenomenologists call direct encounter with nature, a way of knowing that is unmitigated by the intellect.

-In the Western world, this direct way of knowing has largely been undervalued and our capacity for relying on and working with our subjective experience has been greatly diminished.
-For centuries, with the rise of industrialization, we have put emphasis on knowledge processes that rely mostly on objective and scientific observation rather than subjective experience.
-Fortunately, however, this shift in our knowledge processes from subjective to objective now seems to be slowly moving toward a more balanced approach.
+In the Western world, a direct way of knowing has largely been undervalued and our capacity for relying on and working with our subjective experience has been greatly diminished.
+For centuries, with the rise of industrialization, we have put emphasis on knowledge processes that rely mostly on objective and scientific observation, and conceptual representation rather than subjective, embodied experience.
+My own work managing the tensions in our knowledge processes between subjective to objective now seems to be moving toward a more integrated approach.
+Yorro Yorro beckoned me through the door of direct knowing.

 From the book Yorro Yorro:

-In the graying of dawn Moawaljarlai invites Jutta to join him for a cup of tea because he wants to tell her something.
+In the graying of dawn Mowaljarlai invites Jutta, the photographer her is traveling with to explore ancestral lands, to join him for a cup of tea because he wants to tell her something.

 “You know, Jutta, when daylight starts, it wakes me up.
 I can’t sleep no more.
 It wakes the whole body.
 So I turn around and have a look.
 There is brightness.
 Piccaninny (here piccaninny refers to the outback as the aboriginals know it) daylight makes you feel like a different person.
 Morning gives you the flow of a new day – aah!”